cobyism/ghost-on-heroku/README.md

   heroku git:clone --app YOURAPPNAME
   ```

+### What do I put in the fields?

+- **App name**.
+Pick a name for your application.
+Heroku says this field is optional, but it’s easier if you choose a name here, because you need to specify the URL of your blog in the first config field anyway.
+You can add a custom domain later if you want, but this is the name of the application you’ll see in your Heroku dashboard.

+- **Heroku URL**.
+Take the name of your Heroku application, and put it into URL form.
+For example, if you choose `my-ghost-blog` as the app name, the Heroku URL config value needs to be `http://my-ghost-blog.herokuapp.com` (no trailing slash).
+If you subsequently set up a [custom domain](https://devcenter.heroku.com/articles/custom-domains) for your blog, you’ll need to update your Ghost blog’s `HEROKU_URL` environment variable accordingly.

+- **S3 configuration**.
+All the config fields begining with `S3_…` are completely optional, and leaving them blank is totally fine.
+See the section below on file uploads for details.

 ### File uploads

 Heroku app filesystems [aren’t meant for permanent storage](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), so when it comes to file uploads for a Ghost blog deployed to Heroku, you have two options: